The Alan Turing £50 banknote has been issued for the first time, coinciding with what would have been his 109th birthday.

 Alan Turing was born on 23 June 1912.

-He studied Mathematics at King's College, University of Cambridge, gaining a first-class honours degree in 1934 and was elected a Fellow of the College.
+He studied Mathematics at King's College, Cambridge, gaining a first-class honours degree in 1934 and was elected a Fellow of the College.

 In 1936, his work 'On Computable Numbers' is seen as giving birth to the idea of how computers could operate.